 SLA printers either build the object upside down, making the object seem like it’s emerging from the resin bath, or by sinking it deeper into the resin bath, depending on the printer build.

 Like FDM printers, objects created on this printer need a support structure.
 And once the object is removed, it must be rinsed with a solvent.
 Sometimes the model is placed inside a UV oven to complete the processing.
-SLA 3Dprinters are more much more precise than FDM printers but are also slower and more expensive, hence why no SLA printers were featured on this list of the cheapest 3D printers.
+SLA 3D printers are more precise than FDM printers but are also slower and more expensive, hence why no SLA printers were featured on this list of the cheapest 3D printers.